lukegrn/dots/README.md

   rebind keys based on OS, see [On keybindings](#on-keybindings) for details).
   It's fine, but Lua for config is great, font ligatures are nice, and built in themes are a bonus.
+- Lots of programming language specific stuff in `zshenv` - just delete lines if you don't need support for that lang/don't have it installed.

 ## Customization